jeroenvanmaanen/archetype-go-axon/README.md

 * High Availability
 * Scalability

-On top of that, wouldn't it be fun to be able to start a project as a monolithic application and have it evolve into a collection of micro-services that is integrated into a service mesh architecture.
+On top of that, wouldn't it be fun to be able to start a project as a monolithic application and have it evolve into a collection of micro-services that is integrated into a service mesh architecture?

 The components that this project aims to combine are:
 * The Go language (for high-performance, type safety and gRPC integration with Axon Server)